SchuhBaum/SBCameraScroll/ReadMe.md

 If rooms textures are changed then you need to generate these files again.
 This might happen when you use custom regions.
 Simply delete everything or specifically what you need in that folder.

+### Installation
+0. Update Rain World to version 1.9 if needed.
+1. Download the file  `SBCameraScroll.zip` from [Releases](https://github.com/SchuhBaum/SBCameraScroll/releases).
+2. Extract its content in the folder `[Steam]\SteamApps\common\Rain World\RainWorld_Data\StreamingAssets\mods`.
+3. Start the game as normal.
+In the main menu select `Remix` and enable the mod.

 ### FAQ
 Q: The mod doesn't work.
 I can't open the mod's option menu.
 How to fix this?
 A: One thing that helped multiple people is to delete the 'Rain World\BepInEx' folder and then verifying the integrity of the game files in steam.